Rich, Homemade Butter Pecan Ice Cream

 - brown sugar

-Start by making the Ice Cream Base
+Making the Ice Cream Base

 In a glass or metal mixing bowl that can be used in a steam bath, combine the vanilla, condensed milk, heavy cream and half & half.